SharonGladys-31/M2-Embedded_Distance-Estimation/1_Requirements/README.md

 WHERE:
 --------------------
-Can be used in any parking area
+Can be used in vehicles.

 WHEN:
 -------------------